cristianriosv/my-weather-app-next-js/README.md

 Create your .env from the .env.template file (local, development, production, etc) and set the two required api keys to connect to external services.

-The project uses two different exteran services, you have the instructions to get the api keys in their websites:
+The project uses two different external services, you have the instructions to get the api keys on their websites:

 - For ip geolocation: https://ipstack.com
 - For current weather data: https://openweathermap.org/current